2013 Welsh Open (snooker)

-The 2013 BetVictor Welsh Open was a professional ranking snooker tournament that took place between 11 and 17 February 2013 at the Newport Centre in Newport, Wales.
+The 2013 Welsh Open (officially the 2013 BetVictor Welsh Open) was a professional ranking snooker tournament that took place between 11 and 17 February 2013 at the Newport Centre in Newport, Wales.
 It was the seventh ranking event of the 2012/2013 season, and the first time that BetVictor sponsored the event.

 At the tournament Pankaj Advani became the first Indian player to reach the quarter-final of a ranking event.

 Ding Junhui was the defending champion, but he lost in the semi-finals 5–6 against Stuart Bingham.

 Stephen Maguire won his fifth ranking title by defeating Bingham 9–8 in the final.

 Prize fund

 Prize money for the event this year was increased from £201,500 to £250,000, with the winner to receive £50,000 instead of £30,000.
 The breakdown of prize money for this year is shown below: